polypoly-eu/polyPod/platform/podjs/README.md

 isolation, yet those that do can be easily deployed on a HTTP server by using `pod.js`.

+# manifest-parser

+Reference implementation of the Feature manifest format

 ## Limitations

 Currently, any feature including `pod.js` will become a fully